-A detailed description of the ESU teacher candidate grading procedure is available on the Instructions for the Student Teacher Assessment Rubric (STAR).
-Teachers need to make sure that the letter grade assigned reflects the actual number of points given.
+A detailed description of the ESU intern grading procedure is available on the Instructions for the Student Teacher Assessment Rubric (STAR).
+Teachers giving ratings of "Developing" should write comments to help the intern improve in that respective area.

-The grading scale and points for assignments are in the syllabi for the student teaching course.
+The grading scale and points for assignments are in the syllabi for the Internship courses.
 A sample grade report is included on the following page.

 Grades for ED/EE 431 are given as a Satisfactory or Unsatisfactory.
-This is based on completion of a valid ESU VSS Background Check on file in the OFPL Proof of Liability Insurance, and a completed ESU Disclosure Statement on file from the Student Teacher Orientation meeting in August/January.
-The candidate's grade for all courses except ED/EE 431 represents an average of the grades by the Teacher(s) and the Supervisor(s) from the final evaluations, KPTP scores and completion of Policy and Procedure assignments.
-Both the Teacher(s) and the Supervisor(s) are expected to document by giving examples or making specific suggestions in the feedback sections, as needed.
-In addition, grades assigned should be consistent with the appropriate grading scale on the evaluation instruction form.
-In order for the teacher candidate to be recommended for licensure, a grade of "C" or better is required in all student teacher courses to qualify for completion and to be recommended for licensure by ESU.
+This is based on completion of a valid ESU VSS Background Check on file in the OFPL Proof of Liability Insurance, and a completed ESU Disclosure Statement on file from the Internship Orientation meeting in August/January.
+The candidate's grade for all courses except ED/EE 431 represents an average of the grades by the Teacher(s) and the Supervisor(s) from the final evaluations, TLP scores and completion of Policy and Procedure assignments.
+Both the Teacher(s) and the Supervisor(s) are expected to document by giving examples or making specific suggestions in the comments, as needed.
+In addition, comments for "Effective" are welcomed for students to receive positive feedback!
+In order for the intern to be recommended for licensure, a grade of "C" or better is required in all Internship courses to qualify for completion and to be recommended for licensure by ESU.